Applications of radio: Space communication

+Medicine

+Medical applications of radio frequency (RF) energy, in the form of electromagnetic waves (radio waves) or electrical currents, have existed for over 125 years, and now include diathermy, hyperthermy treatment of cancer, electrosurgery scalpels used to cut and cauterize in operations, and radiofrequency ablation.
+Magnetic resonance imaging (MRI) uses radio frequency fields to generate images of the human body.

+Other applications

 Radar

 Radar is a radiolocation method used to locate and track aircraft, spacecraft, missiles, ships, vehicles, and also to map weather patterns and terrain.
 A radar set consists of a transmitter and receiver.
 The transmitter emits a narrow beam of radio waves which is swept around the surrounding space.
 When the beam strikes a target object, radio waves are reflected back to the receiver.
 The direction of the beam reveals the object's location.
 Since radio waves travel at a constant speed close to the speed of light, by measuring the brief time delay between the outgoing pulse and the received "echo", the range to the target can be calculated.
 The targets are often displayed graphically on a map display called a radar screen.
 Doppler radar can measure a moving object's velocity, by measuring the change in frequency of the return radio waves due to the Doppler effect.

 Radar sets mainly use high frequencies in the microwave bands, because these frequencies create strong reflections from objects the size of vehicles and can be focused into narrow beams with compact antennas.
 Parabolic (dish) antennas are widely used.
 In most radars the transmitting antenna also serves as the receiving antenna; this is called a monostatic radar.
 A radar which uses separate transmitting and receiving antennas is called a bistatic radar.